National Horse Day is July 15

 - Horses are social animals and will get lonely if kept alone.
 They like their friends and are herd animals.
 They grieve when another horse companion dies.
 Horses have different facial expressions like we do.
 Horses have excellent memories.

 - The gestation for a horse to be born takes almost a year, 11-12 months.
 And a baby horses can walk and run a few hours after birth.

 Bonus.
 Would you like to learn how horses can actually improve your health?
-Check out this Mindful Living article.Tags: horse, horse facts, horse health, horse therapy, mindful living, national horse day, riding
+Check out this Mindful Living article.Tags: horse, horse facts, horse health, horse therapy, mindfulness, national horse day, riding